Parseur lets you easily send your data extracted from emails and documents to Google Sheets. Let's see how.

 You cannot add new columns to the right of the data (they will be overwritten at the next refresh)

-Large amount of data can sometimes fail to load
+A large amount of data can sometimes fail to load

 If you find those limitations a problem, you can use Zapier to send your parsed data to Google Sheets.
 Using the Zapier integration to Google Sheets, you'll get: